petercorrea/polyglot/02_variables/javascript.md

 - **TDZ for `let` and `const`**: Variables declared with `let` and `const` are also hoisted but not initialized, creating a temporal dead zone from the start of the block until the declaration is encountered.
 Accessing a `let` or `const` variable in its TDZ results in a ReferenceError, highlighting a crucial difference from `var`.

+#### Closures

+Closures allow a function to access variables from an enclosing scope, even after that scope has closed.

 ### Code Examples with Common Misconceptions

 #### `var` Misconception: Block Scope